I have a feeling you know what I'm talking about. That project, that blog, that website, that thing. Just start.

 Put down your phone.
 Now.
 Use an app like Focus Lock to banish you from social media for a few hours.
 Go old school and use an egg timer.
 Say no to seeing that friend.
 Yet another lunch date can wait, your idea cannot.
 Just start.

-Before you know it, spring will turn into winter and 2016 will turn into 2017.
+Before you know it, summer will turn into winter and 2017 will turn into 2018.
 The only person in control of your year is *you*.
 Make this the year.
 Just.
 Start.

 Never forget that everyone you’ve ever met has worried about failing at something.
 The difference is that some people - the people whose stories you have heard and applauded - chose to start anyway.
 We're all scared and we’re all making it up as we go along.
 So start and start now.